GlueDigital/universal-scripts/README.md

 Then go to [http://localhost:3000](http://localhost:3000) to see your app.

-_Node: Universal Scripts requires Node 7.6 or higher to run._
+_Note: Universal Scripts requires Node 7.6 or higher to run._

 Why Use This?
 -------------